Network Voice Protocol: History

-NVP’s first demonstration was in August 1974 between the groups at ISI and MIT Lincoln Labs.
+NVP’s first demonstration was in August 1974 between the groups at ISI and MIT Lincoln Laboratory.
 That was history’s first “phone call” using a computer network.
 It was partly enabled by users of vocoders custom-built by BB&N, Bolt Beranek, and Newman.
 Work as a whole involved many other researchers nationally.
 Necessary subnet (IMP-to-IMP) changes for real-time packet forwarding were discussed at ISI in March 1974, chaired by Bob Kahn, DARPA’s program director for the speech project.
 At the end of the meeting, he summarized actions and directed BB&N to make the required subnet updates.

 NVP was used to send speech between distributed sites on the ARPANET using several different voice-encoding techniques, including linear predictive coding (LPC) and continuously variable slope delta modulation (CVSD).
 Cooperating researchers included Steve Casner, Randy Cole, and Paul Raveling (ISI); Jim Forgie (Lincoln Laboratory); Mike McCammon (Culler-Harrison); John Markel (Speech Communications Research Laboratory); John Makhoul (Bolt, Beranek and Newman), and Rod McGuire and Philip Rubin (Haskins Laboratories).

 NVP was used by experimental Voice Funnel equipment (circa February 1981), based on BBN Butterfly computers, as part of ongoing ARPA research into packetized audio.
 ARPA staff and contractors used the Voice Funnel, and related video facilities, to do three-way and four-way video conferencing among a handful of US East and West Coast sites.

 Credit also is due to Dave Retz and his group at the UC Santa Barbara Speech Communication Laboratory.
 ISI used his operating system, ELF, for the early development of speech networking, including extension to speech conferencing.